jmfrancklab/pyspecdata/conda_upgrade.md

 (in the py2 environment) install pySpecData prerequisites from the documentation into the py2
 environment:
 `conda install -y -c anaconda numpy scipy sympy pyqt pytables matplotlib h5py libpython mingw`

+Mac users: In a manner similar to before, from terminal cd /opt/anaconda3/env, open . to open a Finder window at this location, and locate the py2 folder.
+Right-click on this, and allow 'Read & Write' privileges to everyone if it is not allowed already.

 in the pySpecData git distro, check out a python 2 branch (as of this writing, master is python 2, but that will change)